o0Zz/ha-ipaper/README.md

 ## Key Differences from Other Home Assistant e-Paper Dashboards

 1. **Compatible with Built-in eReader Browser:** This project is designed to work with the limited browsers on e-paper eReaders.
-Simply prevent your eReader from entering deep sleep mode, and, if possible, enable fullscreen mode for an optimal experience.
+Simply prevent your eReader from entering deep sleep mode, and enable fullscreen mode for an optimal experience.
 For Kobo devices, you can use NickelMenu to manage these settings directly.
 On Kindle, you may need to jailbreak the device to disable deep sleep and enable fullscreen mode in the browser.

 2. **No Coding Required:** Unlike other projects where you need to write HTML or additional code, HA-IPaper is designed to work out of the box.
-Configure it simply through a YAML file, without needing to handle complex customization.
+Configure it simply through a YAML file or environment variables, without needing to handle complex customization.

-3. **Interactive:** This project allows full interaction with Home Assistant directly from your e-reader — a feature few other projects provide.
+3. **Interactive:** This project allows full interaction with Home Assistant directly from your e-reader.

-4. **Legacy Compatibility:** HA-IPaper avoids JavaScript and uses only basic CSS, ensuring compatibility with older e-reader browsers that do not support modern web standards.
-All rendering (including SVG icons) is handled server-side for seamless e-reader compatibility.

-5. **Automatic adaptation to new entities**: HA-IPaper automatically integrates new entities added to your Home Assistant setup without requiring manual updates to the dashboard.
-This means that as you expand your smart home system, HA-IPaper will recognize and display new entities seamlessly, saving time and effort in managing and maintaining your e-paper dashboard.
+4. **Automatic adaptation to new entities**: HA-IPaper automatically integrates new entities added to your Home Assistant setup without requiring manual updates to the dashboard.

 ## Quick Start